nejati92/wallet-api/README.md

 - There are three lambdas:
   - `getProducts` lambda will query the `orders` table to get the specific product for the given productId.
   - `getProductsForAnOrder` lambda will query the `orders` table to get all the items for a given orderRef.
 As there is one to many items in an order.
 You will be able to paginate the results and also will be able to limit how many items to retrieve on each page.
   - `getCustomersOrders` will query the `orders` table to get all the orders for a given `customerId`.
-Again, as a customer can have multiple orders, then we can paginate the resutls and also will be able to limit how many items to retrieve on each page.
+As a customer can have multiple orders, we can paginate the results and also will be able to limit how many items to retrieve on each page.

 ## GraphQl